 (And before I start, you don’t need a lift to do this).

-When you smack the support, watch the gap between the nut and the support you’ll see it close when the joint is loose.
-In most cases this is all you need to do… If the joint doesn’t release from the support then we go to the pickle fork but rarely.
+When you smack the support, watch the gap between the nut and the support and when you see it close the joint is loose.
+In most cases this is all you need to do… If the joint doesn’t release from the support then we go to the pickle fork but rarely will this happen.
 What you are doing is using the spring tension as a way to release the joint from the support.

 Once we have both joints loose we then lower the car and place a jack stand on the forward side of the A-arm.
 Doing this catches the A-arm and uses the cars weight to release the tension created by the spring.
-When you do it this way it presses the spring and allows us to remove the lower arm shaft bolts.
-We then remove the bolts from the lower shaft and slowly raise the car which frees the spring tension. (reverse this process to install making sure the spring is seated in the lower arm properly).
+When you do it this way it compresses the spring and allows us to remove the lower inner arm shaft bolts.
+Remove the bolts from the lower shaft and slowly raise the car which will free the spring tension. (reverse this process to install making sure the spring is seated in the lower arm properly).

 It’s pretty easy and we don’t use any type of compressor to remove springs.
 I hate spring compressors and justifiably so….
 (When I was a kid I had one break on me and an A-arm almost took my head off but that’s another story).
 You don’t have to have a lift to use this method, just a jack and a jack stand.

 The write up I did on the spring compressor on a budget works perfectly too.
-The only reason I did that write up was for doing springs on a frame off restoration where you don’t have the engine or body weight and I’ll add these comments to that same thread on my tech page after I post this.
+The main reason I did that write up was because I kept getting questions on how you do this job when you don’t have a compressor and the body is off the frame, you don’t have the engine or body weight to aide you so the cheapo compressor was the easy way to go.

-Be smart people, use the weight of the car when you do these suspension jobs and be safe.
+Be smart people, use the weight of the car and the engine when you do this job and be safe.